What Are Dental Implants?

 Are Dental Implants Covered By Insurance?

 Depending on your insurance, most implants may be covered by your dental insurance plans.
-Our staff with help you finance you treatment and insurance benefits.
+Our staff with help you finance your treatment and insurance benefits.

 Contact Us Today

 Are you ready to restore your smile?
-Call our Brunswick Office Phone Number 207.729.1159 to schedule your dental implant consultation with Dr. Oshetski today!
+Call our Brunswick Office at or submit an online contact form to schedule your dental implant consultation with Dr. Oshetski today!